Public Goods

 Most common resources are public goods because they are not excludable.
 However, they are rivalry in consumption, because their use diminishes the value or lessens the quantity available to others.
 This is best illustrated by the parable of the Tragedy of the Commons.
 In medieval times, people raised sheep and allowed them to graze on common land that was freely available to everyone.
 When the population was small, the land could replenish itself on its own.
 However, as the population grew, they needed more sheep, so eventually, the land was being grazed so much, that it could not replenish itself.
 Eventually, there was not enough common land to support the number of sheep.

 Why this occurs is obvious — people will not protect what is not their own.
 Because anyone can use the land for grazing, no one has any incentive to regrow the grass, to protect it, or to limit the number of sheep grazing on it.
-Eventually, the government started to allow people to enclose a specific amount of land which they could claim as their own.
+Eventually, the government started to allow people to enclose some land which they could claim as their own.
 So it became their duty to maintain their own land and they could exclude the use of their land by anyone else, a process that began in England during the 17th century.

 The tragedy of the commons not only applies to land but also applies to many wild animals, such as elephants, which are often killed for their valuable ivory.
 However, the most important tragedy of the commons today is the harvesting of fish using huge nets pulled behind factory ships, where the fish are processed immediately after they're caught.
 Because the ships can catch a huge amount of fish, the fishing stock is being rapidly depleted to the point where they will be unable to repopulate under continued fishing pressure.
 Governments have responded to this tragedy by restricting the size of the fish that can be caught, by regulating the size of the holes in the fishing nets, establishing quotas that can limit the number of fish that can be caught, limiting the days that a vessel can fish, restricting fishing to specific seasons, and protecting the breeding grounds of threatened fish.
 Some governments, such as New Zealand, allow quota shares to be bought or sold, and quotas for halibut can be traded in the United States and Canada.
 In 1992, Canada banned cod fishing off the coasts of Newfoundland and Labrador to replenish the stock.
 However, no government controls the open oceans, making it difficult to establish a global policy.